chrispvasquez/MusicGenreClassfication/README.txt

    Within this notebook, you will find the results of running the FINAL model with the test set.

-2) "src" contains the code that is used for the acctual application we developed.
+2) "src" contains the code that is used for the actual application we developed.
     All necessary files to run the application are included within this project.
     To run the program, simply execute the script "music-genre-recognition-app".
     Ensure you are within the "src" directory when executing.

 3) "Tools" contains a notebook used for formatting the dataset as needed by all the notebooks in the "ModelNotebooks" directory.
-Its worth noting that you MUST donwload the dataset yourself from the following link:
+Its worth noting that you MUST download the dataset yourself from the following link:

    https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification?resource=download

-   Given that the orginal source of the dataset is not longer up, as of this writing, we ask that users visit Kaggle to download the dataset.
+   Given that the original source of the dataset is not longer up, as of this writing, we ask that users visit Kaggle to download the dataset.
 Simply, drag the downloaded zip file into the ROOT of this project (i.e. the same directory that this README file is in).
 Once done, simply run the notebook